 The medieval churches are the main residences of these stone artefacts.
-Much work went into these buildings in the form of their stone carvings of all depictions and the elaborate columns, pillars and lintels.
-The intricate shapes and aesthetics of the buildings were something to be appreciated and admired also, as were the wooden structures such as the vaulted ceilings and internal ornate corbels that the timber roof structure sat upon.
-The vaulted ceilings lay open and were structurally engineered to carry the heavy load and stresses.
-They also had to look pleasing to the eye also and incorporated much craftsmanship in their making and appearance.
+Much work went into these buildings.
+In such forms as their stone carvings.
+The elaborate columns, pillars and lintels.
+The intricate shapes and aesthetics of the buildings are something of an appreciation.
+As are the wooden structures.
+Such as vaulted ceilings ad internal ornate corbels.
+Stone corbels that the timber roof structure sat upon.
+The vaulted ceilings lay open and engineered to carry the heavy load and stresses.
+They also had to look pleasing to the eye.
+So also and incorporated much craftsmanship in their making and appearance.
 Take a look up inside any church and you’ll see the results.

-• Chimera: a monster from Greek mythology that is fire breathing, has a lions head, a goats body and a snakes tale.
+· Chimera: a monster from Greek mythology that is fire breathing, has a lions head, a goats body and a snakes tale.

 Gargoyles quite often lent themselves to the chimera or variations of that form.

-It’s strange to think that the image of such a grotesque figure could do this, when the figure itself seems to er on the side of evil, with its unusual shape and contortions, it’s unnatural hybrid configuration and it’s medieval demonic looks that some gargoyles portrayed.
-With so many despotic looking stone statuettes staring down at the congregation from high above their heads, it’s a wonder they didn’t refuse to enter the churches of that era.
+It’s strange to think that the image of such a grotesque figure could do this.
+When the figure itself seems to er on the side of evil.
+With its unusual shape and contortions.
+It’s unnatural hybrid configuration and it’s medieval demonic looks that some gargoyles portrayed.
+With so many despotic looking stone statuettes staring down at the congregation.
+From high above their heads, it’s a wonder they didn’t refuse to enter the churches of that era.

 This was a ploy adopted by the Christian church in medieval times.
 One that put fear into the hearts of the people in the hope of them attending church en-mass.

 In Olympus, in ancient Greece, The Temple of Zeus has many lion shaped water spouts.
 The ancient Egyptians build and carved many gargoyles in the form of lions.